• Skip to primary navigation

 Old Fashioned English Pea Salad

-Tender sweet peas nestled in a tangy mayonnaise sauce with bites of cheddar cheese and red onion - and the beauty of this easy recipe is that there's no cooking involved!
+This Old Fashioned English Pea Salad is a classic Southern side dish and a “must” for your Easter menu!
+It pairs well with ham and is ready in 20-minutes!
+Tender sweet peas nestled in a tangy mayonnaise sauce with bites of cheddar cheese and red onion – and the beauty of this easy recipe is that there’s no cooking involved!

-Southerner's refer to this as a "salad" as they refer to "chicken or tuna salad"-there's no lettuce or greens in it, just the peas, mayonnaise and a few other all-natural ingredientsClose up of English Pea Salad in white bowl
+Southerner’s refer to this as a “salad” as they refer to “chicken or tuna salad“-there’s no lettuce or greens in it, just the peas, mayonnaise and a few other all-natural ingredients

 Why you'll like it!

-• It's a "NO-COOK" classic pea salad recipe--literally, you don't have to cook anything!
+• It’s a “NO-COOK” classic pea salad recipe–literally, you don’t have to cook anything!

 • Easy, simple, affordable and tasty!